yoosamui/secam-motion/README.md

 # secam-motion

-Video Cam motion detector.
-Using RPI and OpenGL, ffmpeg, OF with c++
+Make you own Video System with motion and object detection using for the RPI/Lunux/Windows/Mac using  OF, OpenGL, fmpeg and Yolo.
+Writen in with c++ 11.